ludocode/onramp/docs/virtual-machine.md

 If successful, the VM stores two words at the address in r1: the low 32 bits of the position followed by the high 32 bits of the position.

-The outputted value can be used in a call to `fseek` with base 0 to return to this position in the file.
+The outputted value can be used in a call to `seek` with base 0 to return to this position in the file.

 If the VM's maximum file size is less than the range of a 32-bit word (i.e. 4 GiB), the VM must still write a second word to the output with value zero.